stitchdata/docs/_saas-integrations/slack/v1/slack-v1.md

     anchor: "add-integration"
     content: |
       4. In the **Token** field, paste the verification token you copied from [step 3](#verification-token).
-      5. Check the **Join public channels** box if you'd like to sync all public channels in the workspace you're replicating, and not just the channels you've personally joined.
+      5. Check the **Join public channels** box if you'd like to replicate all public channels in the workspace you're replicating, and not just the channels you've personally joined.
-      4. Check the **Include private channels** box if you'd like to sync privatee channels in the workspace.
+      6. Check the **Include private channels** box if you'd like to replicate private channels in the workspace.
-      4. Check the **Exclude archived channels** box if you don't want to sync data from archived channels.
+      7. Check the **Exclude archived channels** box if you don't want to replicate data from archived channels.

   - title: "historical sync"
   - title: "replication frequency"